SilentImp/performance_article/eng.md

 })();
 ```

-Now let us write a function that will help us to analyze the specific url:
+Now let’s write a function that will help us analyze a given url:

 ```javascript
 const lighthouse = require('lighthouse');